WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 ### Where Does the Term Back-Pressure Come From?

-Originally, the term "back-pressure" refers to the resistance to forward flow of a gas or liquid in a confined space, e.g., air duct or pipe.
+The term "back-pressure" originally described the resistance to forward flow of a gas or liquid in a confined space, such as an air duct or pipe.
 The gas (or liquid) experiences friction along the sides of the duct (or pipe).
 It is easy to create an experiment to experience different amounts of back-pressure by a gas.
-Using your lungs and mouth, try to blow as much air (as quickly as possible!) through the following tubes:
+For example, using your lungs and mouth, try to blow as much air as you can -- as quickly as possible -- through the following tubes for comparison:

-* A small cocktail straw with holes only 1 or 2 millimeters in diameter
+* A small cocktail straw with an opening only 1 or 2 millimeters in diameter
 * A regular drink straw, for example, a straw from the soda fountain at McDonalds
 * The cardboard tube from a roll of paper towels or toilet paper

 ### TCP's Back-Pressure Mechanism: Sliding Window Flow Control

+The TCP protocol uses a flow control mechanism called a "sliding window" to prevent the sender from using too much of the receiver's memory and CPU resources.
+Wallaroo integrates TCP's flow control into its back-pressure system.
 This isn't the time & place to describe TCP's sliding window flow control in detail.
-However, a picture is worth at least a thousand words in this case.
+However, a picture is worth a thousand words ([Figure 25.7](#figure257) below).
 Let's take a look.

 First, let's make some assumptions about a hypothetical TCP connection.